siphiwemanda/restaurant_reviews_app/README.md

 With your server running, visit the site: http://localhost:8000.

-# Code  dependencies and research
+# Code Dependencies and Research
 [Starter Code](https://github.com/udacity/mws-restaurant-stage-1)